nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/nuxeo-office-online-integration.md

 ### Office Online Documents Preview

-When the user has only read access, or only require to preview the document, with the Office online web user interface.
+The preview is available for user who only has read access, or only requires to preview the document, with the Office online web user interface.

 ### Office Online Documents Edition